rhysd/marked-sanitizer-github/README.md

 When a sanitizer detects broken HTML elements (e.g. not closing element), it escapes all elements after that.

+This package was created to be used for [Shiba](https://github.com/rhysd/Shiba).

 ## Installation

 ```